 The Spring and Summer of 2021 was a time for outdoor gigs for Acoustic Apple.
 I performed a number of times at Jones Beach, Eisenhower Park, and the Northport Farmers Market.
 I had a recent gig at East Meadow Farms, and have a gig on Saturday, 10/9 at Copenhagen Bakery in Northport.
 Besides performing solo, I joined the band Grand Folk Railroad as the keyboard player.
 I have already performed two gigs with the band; one at the Farmingdale Library and one at the Gallery North Music and Art Festival in Setauket..
 We have another library gig on Saturday 10/16, and will be performing at the Port Jefferson Harborfest on Saturday, 10/23.

-Acoustic Apple is a Long Island, NY cover duo featuring Americana, Folk-Rock and Roots Music.
-Welcome to our home on the web.
-Please listen to a bit of our music and browse our list of covers.
+Acoustic Apple is a Long Island, NY cover performer featuring Americana, Folk-Rock and Roots Music.
+Welcome to my home on the web.
+Please listen to a bit of my music and browse my list of covers.
 Some may be familiar and some may be new to you.
-We hope you like what you find.
+I hope you like what you find.

 The loss of my musical partner was very painful to me, and the continuing risk of contracting covid-19 has changed the lives of performing musicians worldwide.
 For the immediate future, my plan is to restrict performances to outdoor, socially distant locations (as long as the weather cooperates) and live-streaming on Facebook and Zoom.
 I will perform solo and may begin to experiment with backing tracks.
 2020 certainly has been a bummer.